Softorage/Softorage/README.md

 https://softorage.com
 ___

-Softorage is the Open Software Directory, that is innovatively arranged, deeply searchable and convenient to use.
+Softorage is the Software Directory, that is innovatively arranged, deeply searchable and convenient to use.
 Its objective representation of software related information makes software comparison a breeze.

 _The project is in beta phase (Work-In-Progress)_